7 Convenient Madison Area Locations

 Dental Health Associates uses the latest in digital x-ray technology

-Occasionally, as a part of our excellent preventive care that Dental Health Associates provides to all of its patients, your DHA dental hygienist will take x-rays of your mouth.
+Occasionally, as a part of our excellent preventive care that Dental Health Associates provides to all of its patients, your Dental Health Associates dental hygienist will take x-rays of your mouth.
 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining oral health.
-By examining your x-rays, your DHA dentist can catch cavities developing in your teeth, gum disease or bone loss and begin treatment right away.
+By examining your x-rays, your Dental Health Associates dentist can catch cavities developing in your teeth, gum disease or bone loss and begin treatment right away.
 That quick response will likely result in less pain and discomfort for you, less damage to your teeth and less intrusive treatment.